alxpez/alts/README.md

 (include interface to text too)
 -->
 ALTS runs in the background and waits for you to press `ctrl+space` (you can modify the hotkey combination in `config.yaml`).
-- 🎙️ While holding the hotkey, your voice will be recorded by your default input sound device.
+- 🎙️ While holding the hotkey, your voice will be recorded by your mic.
-- 💭 Once you release, the recording stops and its transcript is sent to your configured LLM.
+- 💭 On release, the recording stops and a transcript is sent to the LLM.
-- 🔊 The LLM response then gets synthesized and played back to you.
+- 🔊 The LLM responses then get synthesized and played back to you.

 You can also write your query directly into your terminal (if you don't wanna talk), the assistant will still speak back to you.

-> ALL this processes happen locally by _default_ and NONE of your recordings or any other information is shared with anyone; it's ALL PRIVATE by _default_.
-ALL recordings are also deleted as soon as they are used.
+> ALL processes are local and __NONE__ of your recordings or queries are leave your environment; the recordings are deleted as soon as they are used; it's __ALL PRIVATE__ by _default_.

 > Be aware that if you configure ALTS with external providers (eg. OpenAI) your queries will be sent to their servers.

 ## ⚙️ pre-requisites
 - ### python
-  > Tested: version \>=3.11 on macOS and version \>= 3.8 on windows
+  > (tested on) version \>=3.11 on macOS and version \>=3.8 on windows

 - ### llm
   By default, the project is configured to work with [Ollama](https://ollama.ai/), running the [`dolphin-phi` model](https://ollama.ai/library/dolphin-phi) (an uncensored, very tiny and quick model).
 This setup makes the whole system completely free to run locally and great for low resource machines.